-Bristol Institute of Technology and Robotics Laboratory £21.5m project with £4.5m from the LGF (alongside £4m for University Enterprise Zone)
+Bristol Institute of Technology and Robotics Laboratory a £21.5m project with £4.5m from the LGF (alongside £4m for University Enterprise Zone)

-Scheme description Project completion update
+Project completion update

+Providing essential start-up and grow-on space for technology and knowledge-based businesses in robotics and autonomous systems, bio-sensing and bio-technology, bio-medical and related high tech fields.
 The Bristol Robotics Laboratory and the University Enterprise Zone Innovation and Incubation Centre (BRL UEZ) project was delivered and opened on time in August 2016.

-Health Technology Hub £4.7m project with £1,330m from the LGF
+Health Technology Hub a £4.7m project with £1.3m from the LGF